-Financial instruments are recognized on the consolidated statement of financial position when the Company becomes a party to the contractual provisions of a financial instrument.
+Financial instruments are recognized on the consolidated statements of financial position when the Company becomes a party to the contractual provisions of a financial instrument.
 The Company is required to initially recognize all of its financial assets and liabilities, including derivatives and embedded derivatives in certain contracts, at fair value.

 The Company classifies its financial assets and liabilities depending on the purpose for which the financial instruments were acquired, their characteristics, and management choices and intentions related thereto for the purpose of ongoing measurements.
-Classification for financial assets include: a) FVTPL - measured at fair value with changes in fair value recorded in net earnings;
+Classification for financial assets include:

+a) FVTPL - measured at fair value with changes in fair value recorded in net earnings;

-b) FVTOCI - measured at fair value with changes in fair value recognized in other comprehensive income for the current period until realized through disposal or impairment except for investment in affiliate as it is a non-derivative equity instrument with no quoted market price; and c) Amortized cost - recorded at amortized cost with gains and losses recognized in net earnings in the period that the asset is no longer recognized or impaired.
-Classification choices for financial liabilities include: a) FVTPL - measured at fair value with changes in fair value recorded in net earnings and b) other financial liabilities - measured at amortized cost with gains and losses recognized in net earnings in the period that the liability is derecognized.
+b) FVTOCI - measured at fair value with changes in fair value recognized in other comprehensive income for the current year until realized through disposal or impairment except for investment in affiliate as it is a non-derivative equity instrument with no quoted market price; and c) Amortized cost - recorded at amortized cost with gains and losses recognized in net earnings in the year that the asset is no longer recognized or impaired.